-According to the mentioned decree, Enel SpA begun a process of complete reorganization: now Enel is an holding, where five stock companies exist for generation, two for distribution (one for the captive market and one for the free market), and one owning the transmission grid.
-Many others stock companies exist in Enel group for other business such as engineering, telecommunications, lighting, water management, and other for different industrial services.
+(5720 MW) and Eurogen (7000 MW) have already been sold to private operators and for Interpower (2600 MW) the process is ongoing.
+Two other companies in the holding are dedicated to distribution (one company for the captive market and one for the free market), and one owns the transmission grid.
+Many others stock companies exist in Enel group for other business such as engineering, lighting, water management, and other for different industrial services.